Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Particle tracking and event reconstruction with the PEN mTPC

 \item The $y_i$ values corresponding to the saved track candidates in step 1 are analyzed next using analogous criteria: $\text{col}_{1y}^2+\text{col}_{2y}^2 = \text{col}_y^2 \leq c_y$, again with $c_y$ from 10 to 50\,mm$^2$ in steps of 10\,mm$^2$.
 The circle corresponding to the first of these tests, $\text{col}_y^2 \leq 10\,\text{mm}^2$, is shown in Fig.~\ref{fig:coll_tests-2d}(b).
 At this stage, a track candidate consists of a set of four wire hit $(x,y)$ coordinate pairs that independently satisfy a $c_x$ and a $c_y$ cut.

 \item Sets of track candidate $x_i$ and $y_i$ hit coordinates found in the above two steps are further subjected to the final condition for a valid track: $\text{col}_x^2 + \text{col}_y^2 \leq 50\,\text{mm}^2$.
-This last test is indicated by the red line in Fig.~\ref{fig:coll_tests-2d}(c). \end{enumerate}

-If no track with signals from all four wires is found, the beam trajectory may still be reconstructed.
+This last test is indicated by the red line in Fig.~\ref{fig:coll_tests-2d}(c). \end{enumerate} If no track with signals from all four wires is found, the beam trajectory may still be reconstructed.
 In such situations, new collinearity observables are evaluated based on the signals of three wires only.
-For instance, in the absence of $x_1$, a new collinearity test can be constructed:
+For instance, in the absence of $x_1$, a new collinearity test can be constructed: \begin{linenomath}

-Collinearity checks similar to Eq.~(\ref{eq:col_x_no_x1}) can be made for any combination of wires that fail provided at least two of the four succeeded, since two points define a line uniquely.
+\end{linenomath} Similar tests can be made in case a different wire didn't report.
+Finally, if still no tracks are found, combinations of just two hits are searched, with the condition that the trajectory crosses AD and AT.
 However, for events with fewer than four anode wires reporting analyzable signals, the ability to identify trajectory kinks is reduced.

-Once tracks have been found, the trajectories are evaluated by linear interpolation.
-The resulting horizontal and vertical beam profiles for the two runs are shown in Fig.~\ref{fig:trac_profiles}.
+Once tracks have been found, the corresponding trajectories are evaluated by linear interpolation.
+Figure~\ref{fig:trac_profiles} shows a representative set of reconstructed pion trajectories in horizontal and vertical projections.

-In addition to reconstructing the pion beam trajectory profiles, discussed above, the mTPC (along with the AD) provides independent confirmation of correct identification of the three beam particle types.
+In addition to reconstructing the pion beam trajectories, discussed above, the mTPC (along with the AD) provides independent confirmation of correct identification of the three beam particle types.
 The dissimilar velocities of the $e$, $\mu$, and $\pi$ sharing the same momentum, result in different energy losses in the chamber gas, thus producing distinct amplitude spectra, as illustrated in Fig.~\ref{fig:beam_e-mu-pi}.

-Hence, beam particle identification, accomplished mainly through the BC--AD TOF observable, is independently validated by the agreement between the measured and Monte Carlo predicted energy deposited in mTPC gas by the three particle types.
+Hence, beam particle identification (PID), accomplished mainly through the BC--AD TOF observable, is independently validated by the qualitative agreement between the measured and Monte Carlo predicted energy deposited in mTPC gas by the three particle types.
+We note that a detailed simulation of the anode charge collection, e.g., accounting for delta electrons, was not implemented as the effects cancel (apart from an inconsequential rescaling) in the anode charge asymmetries (Fig.~\ref{fig:coord_calib}), and ultimately do not affect the evaluation of \RpiEXPemu.
+The relevant instrumental effects are incorporated through smearing, discussed in Sec.~\ref{sec:MC-simul}.